 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
 When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

-Regarded as one of the largest manufacturers of RVs in North America, you may be wanting to read some reliable Forest River RV reviews.
-But what all is there to know about Forest River as a company, and how do their RVs perform on the road, after years of ownership, and when stacked against other RV brands?
+Regarded as one of the largest manufacturers of RVs in North America, it’s never a bad decision to get some more info and read reliable Forest River RV reviews.
+There’s so much to find out.
+What’s Forest River like as a company?
+How do Forest River RVs perform on the road?
+Are Forest River Rigs long-lasting?

-In this article, we will address all things Forest River: details about their company, the number of RVs they currently manufacture, and more.
-We will also take a deep dive into some Forest River RV reviews, including ones from reliable customers and long-time RVers.
+In this article, we’ll address all things Forest River: details about the company, the number of RVs they currently manufacture, and lots more.
+We’ll also take a deep dive into some Forest River RV reviews, including ones from reliable customers and long-time RVers.

-At the end of this guide, you should know everything there is about Forest River and their lineup of RVs.
-That way, you can make an informed purchase or upgrade based on what we can tell you about their RVs.
+At the end of this guide, you’ll be completely clued up about everything there is to know about Forest River and their lineup of RVs.
+You’ll then be able to make an informed purchase or upgrade based on what we reveal about their RVs.
 Let’s get started and talk about Forest River now!

 Forest River RV Company Overview

-Founded in 1996 by Peter Leigl, Forest River Inc is only one name for many different assets and products offered by Forest River.
+Founded in 1996 by Peter Leigl, Forest River Inc. is only one name for many different assets and products offered by Forest River.
 They specialize in RV manufacturing, commercial trucks, pontoon boats, shuttle buses, and cargo trailers.
-Not only do they produce RVs under the Forest River name- they also have a variety of additional companies and divisions that make quality RVs!
+Not only do they produce RVs under the Forest River name, but they also have a variety of additional companies and divisions that make quality RVs!